So, you’ve decided to start an offshore outsourcing project.

-Hanoi is also an interesting startup destination, with high potential for foreign investment.
-It is a more creative hub, its engineering-minded community is more focused on building unique products.
+The capital city is a more creative hub, its engineering-minded community is more focused on building unique products.
 Hanoi hosts the country’s first and currently largest high-tech park – Hoa Lac High-Tech Park.
 Hanoi’s startup scene benefits from greater support from national authorities.
 Examples of the government’s involvement are the ambitious Silicon Valley Project (a plan sponsored by the Science and Technology Ministry that aims to catalyze Vietnam’s digital transformation), the FIRST project – Fostering Innovation through Research, Science and Technology (an initiative encouraged by the Ministry of Science and Technology in partnership with the World Bank) as well as the government’s preferential mechanisms and policies to encourage investment in Hanoi’s high-tech park.

 Pentalog: A Success Story in Hanoi